5,276,406 members and growing! (16,097 online)

 AxiomaticTokenizer is only the client side, the user interface.
 An online payment service has to implement the server side, that is, code which parses the incoming tokens and executes the requested actions in the database.

-• Up to 3 weblinks which have forms where a token may be typed and submitted to the service for processing.
+• The weblinks where the user can find the forms where tokens may be typed and submitted to the service for processing.
 There is more than one weblink in order to mitigate DDOS attacks.

 • Accepted service actions.
 See the available actions below.